Semi-universality of CFT$_d$ entropy at large spin: Free scalar fields

 \subsection{Partition function of a free massless scalar field in general dimension}

 In this short subsection, we explicitly compute the partition function of a free scalar field in arbitrary dimension.
-We then take the scaling limit $\nu_i \to 0$ at fixed $\beta$, demonstrate that the partition function takes the general form predicted in the previous section.
+We then take the scaling limit $\nu_i \to 0$ at fixed $\beta$, and demonstrate that the partition function takes the general form predicted in the previous section.
 Focussing on the symmetric limit $\nu_i \to 0$ $\forall i$, we then read off the functions $h(\beta)$ in this particular case.
 In subsequent subsections we then go on to discuss the surprisingly intricate properties of these functions.
-Even though we do not do it explicitly here, the reader can also use the exact formulae below to take limits in which a few $\nu_i$ are taken to zero at a fixed ratio, while others are held fixed, and once again verify that the partition function takes the form predicted in the previous section, and read off the coefficient functions.
+The reader can also use the exact formulae below to take limits in which a few $\nu_i$ are taken to zero at a fixed ratio, while others are held fixed, and once again verify that the partition function takes the form predicted in the previous section.

-Let us start by presenting the well known exact expression for the partition function of a free scalar field on $S^1\times S^{2n-1}$ (when $d=2n$) and on $S^1\times S^{2n}$ (when $d=2n+1$).
-In the first case, the single particle partition function is given by
+Let us start by presenting the well-known exact expression for the partition function of a free scalar field on $S^1\times S^{2n-1}$ (when $d=2n$) and on $S^1\times S^{2n}$ (when $d=2n+1$).
+In the first case, the single-particle partition function is given by

 In the first line of \eqref{speven} we evaluated the partition function over $\partial_{\mu_1} \partial_{\mu_2} \ldots \partial_{\mu_n} \phi$ after subtracting out those terms proportional to the equation of motion $\partial^2 \phi$.
 In the second line, we have used the conformal dimension for a free massless scalar field $\Delta=\frac{2n-2}{2}$ (as the conformal dimension of a massless scalar on $S^{d-1}\times S^1$ is $d/2-1$).